 #4 Don’t Use Question As An Answer

-Some sales people think that the strategy “question as an answer” will help them to drag out more information out of a potential customer.
+Some salespeople think that the strategy “question as an answer” will help them to drag out more information from a potential customer.
 These tactics also join to the sales mistakes as it confuses clients and lowers the trust.

 #5 Put Away Familiarity and Aggressiveness

 Lots of sales managers try to avoid formalities and talk to the customers like they are buddies.
 The thing is inappropriate in b2b when you are convincing a decision-maker to close a deal.